OyePriscilla/bookstore/README.md

 # BookStore
 This website was built to learn Redux.
 The bookstore App was built to solidify the knowledge acquired in the process of learning.
+Online Bookstore where you can buy original copies of Foreign books as well as Nigerian books of all genres.

 ## Built With
 * HTML